mohamashna/Reposit0ry/README.md

 If you are currently enrolled in the program, I encourage you to complete the assignments independently to maximize your learning experience.

 ## Features
-- **Data Science Applications in Space Exploration**: Analytical techniques applied to simulated space-related challenges.
+- **Data Science Applications in Real-World Projects**: Applied data science methodologies to analyze and study challenges related to the SpaceX rocket booster landing project.
-- **Practical Problem-Solving**: Demonstrates the use of Python libraries and frameworks for data analysis and visualization.
+- **Web Scraping and Data Wrangling**: Collected and transformed raw data from web sources and structured datasets, preparing them for analysis.
+- **Exploratory Data Analysis (EDA)**: Used visualization and statistical techniques to uncover insights and patterns in the data.
+- **Machine Learning Models**: Developed and evaluated predictive models to determine the likelihood of successful booster landings.
+- **Visualization and Communication**: Created compelling visualizations and reports to communicate findings effectively.

 ## Technologies Used
 - **Programming Language**: Python